subratpalhar92/mastering_java/java-ds-algo/1A-Index.md

 - What is an Algorithm ?
     - How fast we process the "structured data" !!
     - A CRUD operation
-    - Create/insert     Retrive/Search      Update      Delete
+    - Create/insert     Retrive|Search      Update      Delete